luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task6/UnionandIntersection ofTwoLinkedLists.md

-# Runtime Analysis

-### Task 6: Union and Intersection of Two LinkedLists
+# Task 6: Union and Intersection of Two LinkedLists

-- Worst-case time complexity is O(nlogn).
+### Explanation of code
+There are two cases in this project: union and intersection of two arrays.
+In union method, we use same dict to record data, so if data shows in dict, it means there must appear at least one array.
+In intersection, we use two dicts, it shows the elements exist in both of the dicts.

+### Time and Space Complexity Analysis
-- The time complexity for this program is O(nlogn) because the length of our cache array is a fixed capacity.
+The time and space complexity for this program is O(n*log(n)).

+### Result
 ```python
 # # Example case 1
 # arr1 = [3,2,4,35,6,65,6,4,3,21]